 1987 was the first time that TOTP encountered direct competition in the form of The Roxy on ITV, which utilised the Network Chart, as broadcast on numerous commercial radio stations.
 Former TOTP presenter David Jensen was the host.
 The Roxy was not a great success, and was dropped within a year.

 September 1987 also saw a US version of TOTP launched.
 It aired in a late night slot on the CBS network, and used the same theme tune and graphics as the UK version.
-The show was axed in March 1988.
+The show included link-ups with Gary Davies introducing performances from the studio back in London, while TOTP US returned the favour with inserts into the home version introduced by stateside presenter Nia Peeples, giving TOTP access to performances from artists not in a position to perform in London.
+This would prove to be shortlived, however, as the American version of the show was axed in March 1988, after 26 editions.

 At the start of October 1987, the chart announcement date was brought forward two days, with the new Top 40 now being revealed on Radio 1 on Sundays rather than Tuesdays.
 This meant that TOTP would now be counting down a chart that was four days old, rather than two.
 However there was to be no move for TOTP from its traditional broadcast day of Thursday, although the recording day changed from Wednesday to Tuesday.

 The main set had a new look on 19th November, with the neon shapes replaced by horizontal pink and blue neon bars.

 From 25th February 1988, the Top 40 was split up again, with 40-31 and 30-11 being counted down in separate segments.
 Later in the year, the presenting line-up which, up to now had consisted solely of Radio 1 DJs, was augmented by presenters from children's and youth television, such as Andy Crane, Jenny Powell and Anthea Turner.